pastelhex97/2019/README.md

-# 2019
+# mid-2019
-This was my fifth portfolio site made from scratch.
+This was my sixth portfolio site made from scratch.
 I used it from 2019 to 2020.

 ### All Versions of My Portfolio Website